beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 - Higher median salaries are associated with skills like Spark, AWS, and Java, suggesting their critical role in high-paying tech jobs.
 However, their skill likelihood is low, indicating that there are fewer jobs requiring these skills.
 - Big data, cloud and programming skills have higher median salaries, whereas analytics and visualisation tools are at the bottom 10 median salaries.
-- Skills in Python and SQL are both in demand and are required in jobs with relatively high median salary.
+- Skills in Python and SQL are both in demand and are required in jobs with relatively high median salaries.

 <img width="800" alt="combo pivot chart of top skills vs median salary" src="https://github.com/user-attachments/assets/d833e090-9b3a-45b6-b252-0239c94fcd52" />

 #### Top Skills Median Salary Conclusion

-> 💡 Data professionals will benefit from investing time in learning high-value skills like Python and SQL, which are evidently tied to higher paying roles, if they are looking to maximize their salary in the tech industry.
-For more niche, higher paying roles, they may also look into the learning big data technologies like Spark.
+> 💡 Data professionals will benefit from investing time in learning high-value skills like Python and SQL, which are evidently tied to higher-paying roles, if they are looking to maximise their salary in the tech industry.
+For more niche, higher-paying roles, they may also look into learning big data technologies like Spark.

 ## Conclusion

-I embarked on this project to understand trends for data-related jobs and this dataset uncovered informative insights that data professionals can take into consideration in their decision making.
+I embarked on this project to understand trends for data-related jobs, and this dataset uncovered informative insights that data professionals can prioritise in their decision-making.
 It revealed a positive correlation between skills and salaries, indicating that job seekers should invest in upskilling to maximise their income.
-Python & SQL are high value skills in the data industry.
-However, niche higher paying roles demand big data and cloud technology skills.
-It is also important to note that median salaries of job roles vary depending on the region, but data science and engineering roles tend to have a higher pay than other data roles globally.
+Python & SQL are high-value skills in the data industry.
+However, niche higher-paying roles demand big data and cloud technology skills.
+It is also important to note that median salaries vary by region, but data science and engineering roles tend to have higher pay than other data roles globally.